oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/css-variables.md

 The module returns a promise to which you can connect using the `onReady` method call passing the callback function to the arguments.

-You can also listen to the event of a mediator `viewport:css:variables:fetched`
+You can also listen to the event of a mediator `css:variables:fetched`

 Example of use